iNoles/bank_account/README.md

-# C++ Bank Account Project
+# Bank Account Management System

-This C++ Bank Account project is a simple implementation of a basic banking system.
-It provides features commonly found in a typical bank and savings account, such as deposit, withdrawal, and balance inquiry.
+This C++ Bank Account Management System is a simple console-based application that simulates a basic banking system.
+It allows users to perform fundamental banking operations, such as depositing, withdrawing funds, and checking the account balance.
+The project focuses on essential functionalities typically found in checking and savings accounts.

 ## Features